pysogge/image_converter_exif_remover/README.md

 # Image Converter and Metadata / EXIF Stripper
 This is a simple image converter and metadata / EXIF stripper for use in Unix/Linux command line.

-Drop images into the "input" folder and hit "sh start_and_run.sh" and it will convert them to JPG, strip the metadata and move them to the "output" folder.
+Drop images into the "input" folder and hit "sh start_and_run.sh" and it will convert them to JPG, strip the metadata and move them to the "output" folder in a time-stamped sub-folder.
 (It will also copy the originals to the "originals" folder, and will remove them from the input folder.)

 ## Prerequisites
 Unix/Linux Terminal